-The device that first proves this effect, and later becomes the most dangerous weapon in the world, is the "Warlock's Wheel", a simple copper disk with two spells on it: one that makes it spin ever faster without limit, and a second spell that makes the disc indestructible so long as there is magic available.
+The device that first proves this effect, and later becomes the most dangerous weapon in the world, is the "Warlock's Wheel", a simple copper disk with two spells on it: one that makes it spin ever faster without limit, and a second that makes the disc indestructible so long as there is mana available.
+This rapidly uses up all of the mana in the area.
 Small versions of the device can be used to block scrying by making a wall of magic-free areas around a fortification, but a sufficiently large one could ruin an entire nation.
 In later books, the Warlock's Wheel becomes a sort of Memetic Badass

 - Not Long Before the End (1969) — the short story that started it all

-Unfinished Story #1 (1970)
+- Unfinished Story #1 (1970)

 - What Good Is a Glass Dagger?
 (1972)

-The Magic Goes Away (1976, expanded into a novlet in 1978).
+- The Magic Goes Away (1976, expanded into a novelet in 1978).

-Talisman (1981) with Dan Girard
+- Talisman (1981) with Dan Girard

 - The Lion in His Attic (1982)